Log Management Data Security

 - Security rules cannot be notified by webhooks.

-If you have any questions about how the Log Management Service satisfies the applicable requirements under HIPAA, contact your account manager.
+If you have any questions about how the Log Management service satisfies the applicable requirements under PCI DSS, contact your account manager.